DankMiner/BitcoinII-Core/README.md

 with a focus on database performance, storage efficiency, node configurability, and selected forward-looking performance improvements.

-BitcoinII v31.1.1 is based on BitcoinII Core v31.1 and remains compatible with the BitcoinII network and BitcoinII consensus rules.
+BitcoinII v31.1. is based on Bitcoin Core v31.1 and remains compatible with the BitcoinII network and BitcoinII consensus rules.

 This initial BitcoinII release is provided as source code.
 Pre-built release